 Mojdeh Delshad is a research professor in the Department of Petroleum and Geosystems Engineering at the University of Texas at Austin.
 She holds BS degree in Chemical Engineering from Sharif University in Iran and MS and Ph.D. degrees in Petroleum Engineering from The University of Texas at Austin.
 She has over 30 years of experience in modeling multiphase flow, property modeling, and reservoir simulation of enhanced oil recovery processes.
-She has published 60 journal and 88 proceedings papers.
-She is in charge of the University of Texas Chemical Flooding Simulator (UTCHEM) development, user support, and training.
-She has served as an associate editor for the SPE Reservoir Evaluation and Engineering Journal.
+She has published 79 journal and 121 proceeding papers.
 She was awarded the SPE rank of "A Peer Apart" for reviewing more than 100 technical papers.
 She is the director and instructor for Chemical Enhanced Oil Recovery courses offered by Petroskills and SPE.
-She has served in the SPE books Development Committee.
 She received the SPE distinguished member Award in 2014.

 Dr. Upali P. Weerasooriya